Why Pursue a Bachelor's Degree in Education Interdisciplinary Studies

 Throughout this program, you’ll explore how different disciplines approach inquiry, examine multiple styles of learning, and incorporate cultural diversity into your teaching.
 The knowledge and skills you’ll pick up will enable you to become an effective educator and work with diverse learners across a variety of settings.

 At UTSA, students who wish to become an elementary or middle school teacher should major in Interdisciplinary Studies.
-Students who want to teach in middle school or high school will need a bachelor’s degree in their academic specialization.
+Students who want to teach in high school will need a bachelor’s degree in their academic specialization.

 How do I become a teacher?

 UTSA is approved by the Texas Education Agency to recommend students for teaching certification in various baccalaureate degree (BA or BS) areas.
 See the table below for guidance on what to major in at UTSA and the teaching certification options available.

 Please note you cannot declare a teaching certification until after you are enrolled at UTSA and have met with your academic advisor.